Success is largely a value judgement, an opinion – so how does it fare within a business?

 But how do we measure success when there are circumstances beyond our control?

-We have been pushed to our limits as businesses in the past few months, maybe even the past year with the impact of Brexit still to be determined.
-Business is tough at the best of times, but it is hard to ignore the impact of the pandemic has had on businesses and the success they measure themselves against.
+In the UK we have been pushed to our limits as businesses over the last few years, with the impact of Brexit, COVID, deglobalisation and war.
+Business is tough at the best of times, and it is hard to ignore the impact of these issues on businesses and the success they measure themselves against.

 Words like ‘pivoting’, ‘furlough’ and ‘unprecedented’ have become common place in our business lingo.
 Working from home, previously a huge barrier for businesses and talent, has now allowed organisations to adapt and continue to trade.